alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 # Crontab

-As mentioned above Crontab is simpler to setup, it comes already installed all we have to do is add our job to the list which we can access using the `-l` flag:
+As mentioned above Crontab is simpler to setup, it comes already installed and all we have to do is add our job to the list which we can access using the `-l` flag:

 {% highlight bash %}
 $ crontab -l